 For example, one author I sometimes target for my writer books is Gary Vaynerchuk.
 With just 596 Followers, you could reasonably think he might not be worth the trouble of targeting.
 However, I have been targeting him recently as he had a Featured Deal not too long ago.
 And as you can see in the below screen shot, he actually has 7,422 Readers you can potentially target.

-This is all brand new, of course, so we’re still figuring out best practices, but my suggestion is to proceed as normal, follow the process in the book, but if you have someone with a low Follower account like Gary Vaynerchuk that you really would like to target as they are a strong comp author on Amazon or Facebook or elsewhere, then definitely check their Reader count in the ad creation interface to see if they would be a fruitful target, as in this case.
+This is all quite new, of course, so we’re still figuring out best practices, but my suggestion is to proceed as normal, follow the process in the book, but if you have someone with a low Follower account like Gary Vaynerchuk that you really would like to target as they are a strong comp author on Amazon or Facebook or elsewhere, then definitely check their Reader count in the ad creation interface to see if they would be a fruitful target, as in this case.

 One last thing to note: don’t expect to be able to hit all those Readers at once.
 Not only will some of them be based in different countries and shop at different retailers which you may not be targeting with that campaign, remember that readers are not like us.
 They don’t necessarily check email every day.
 And they don’t necessarily open all their emails on the days they do check.
 I strongly suspect you’ll reach less than half those Readers on any given day, even if you target all retailers and countries.

 Unlike Readers v Followers, which sounds like a big change but is really a small one, this sounds like a small change but has quite a few major knock-on effects which should help us a lot.

 It has been in beta testing since April or May – and I was playing with it then, and has subsequently rolled out to all partners now on a phased basis over the summer.
 You should have received an email from BookBub regarding this change.